ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 =============================

 1) Create new Provider/PBX (i.e Telnyx - FusionPBX)  (you would require a server module for your PBX or provider)
-2) Import and map your Tariff or Rate Card CSV from your VoIP provider.
+2) Import and map your Tariff or Rate Card CSV from your VoIP provider. (note: there can only be **1 header row** if more than 1 row your mapping will no be suitable)
    Attention to the required mapped column fields from your providers CSV:
    /Description/Prefix/RateValue/Increment/
 3) Setting up your Package Rates (you would require a server module for your PBX or provider)